-Our Associate Director Richard Morgan often expands on this question by asking the candidate about their interests in the business world.
-He wants to know that the candidate is able to learn and follow commercial topics and news as this is a very important part of recruitment.
+Our Associate Director, Richard Morgan, often expands on this question by asking the candidate about their interests in the business world.
+He wants to know that your can structure your answers and learn and follow commercial topics and news as this is a very important part of recruitment.
 “Often, relevant news stories can be a great reason to call a client whom you haven’t spoken to in a while.
 I want to know that the candidate is interested in these topics and isn’t going to have any issues with this aspect of the job”.

-After reading the 8 most common recruitment consultant interview questions and answers, you should now be well prepared for your interview and one step closer to your dream job in recruitment.
-These interview questions and answers came from Nigel Wright’s Group Talent Partner Shona Thom and Associate Directors Ben Debnam and Richard Morgan, so you can trust that you have received the most accurate knowledge and advice from recruitment industry experts.
+After reading the answers to our 8 most common questions for recruiter interview you should now be well prepared for your interview and one step closer to your dream job in recruitment.
+These recruiter interview questions and answers came from Nigel Wright’s Internal Recruitment Officer & Group Talent Partner Jane Burrage and Associate Directors Ben Debnam and Richard Morgan, so you can trust that you have received the most accurate knowledge and advice from recruitment industry experts.

 Join our team

 Here at Nigel Wright, we are always looking for driven, ambitious, confident and resilient individuals at all levels, to join our teams.
-If you are interested in joining our team in Newcastle, Teesside or London, visit our website to find out more about life at Nigel Wright and to browse our current vacancies.
-If you would like to have an informal chat about joining our team, you can contact our Group Talent Partner Shona Thom on 0191 269 0717 or via email at email@example.com.
+If you are interested in joining our team in Newcastle, Teesside, London or any of our other international offices, visit our website to find out more about life at Nigel Wright and to browse our current vacancies.

 Thanks for submitting your details.
 Your download will start shortly.